CU-ESIIL/CulturalES_WildifreRx/README.md

 ## Overview

 In this project, I will address the following questions:
-1)	How do patterns of CES use, specifically recreation, change after wildfire and Rx?
+1. How do patterns of CES use, specifically recreation, change after wildfire and Rx in the US West and what are the differences?
-2)	How does reliance upon/use of CES lead to exposure/vulnerability to wildfire/Rx hazards?
+2. How does reliance upon/use of CES lead to exposure/vulnerability to wildfire/Rx hazards?
-3)	How does management through Rx affect social-environmental outcomes.
+  a.
+What are the economic consequences of CES change post-fire and are there disparities within economies dependent upon recreation.
+  b.
+How often are recreationists exposed to smoke from wildfires versus Rx and what are the consequences?

 ## Project Proposal